-SO FAR, WE HAVE PROPOSED AN APPROACH FOR CONDUCTING SAFETY TRAINING FOR HIGH-RELIABILITY INDUSTRIES BY UTILISING TEM IN A WAY THAT RESONATES AND CONNECTS WITH TRAINEES WHILST ADVOCATING FOR A HIGH-PERFORMANCE FOCUS.
+SO FAR, WE HAVE PROPOSED AN APPROACH FOR CONDUCTING SAFETY TRAINING FOR HIGH-RELIABILITY INDUSTRIES BY UTILISING TEM IN A WAY THAT RESONATES AND CONNECTS WITH TRAINEES WHILST ADVO-CATING FOR A HIGH-PERFORMANCE FOCUS.

-However, training research shows that the transfer of training is typically low; simply delivering workshops does not ensure its automatic transfer to the workplace.
+However, training research shows that the transfer of training is typically low; simply delivering workshops does not ensure its automatic transfer to the workplace53.
 Also, researchers have found that learning comes from a combination of sources - through formal training programs, on the job learning from colleagues and peers, trial and error in one's work and through the coaching and feedback from a manager.
-Lombardo and Eichinger propose a '70:20:10' model in that individuals learn mostly on-the-job (70 percent), but also from others (20 percent) and through formal learning programs (10 percent).
+Lombardo and Eichinger54 propose a '70:20:10' model in that individuals learn mostly on-the-job (70 percent), but also from others (20 percent) and through formal learning programs (10 percent).
 Thus, we propose the use of in-situ field coaching in high-reliability industries as a strategy to optimise the transfer of training.
-Field coaches, who are skilled at making observations, know what to look for as trainees develop their skills and, use dialogue and questioning skills to provide direc-
+Field coaches, who are skilled at making observations, know what to look for as trainees develop their skills and, use dialogue and questioning skills to provide direcWe have found that in-situ field coaching by respected practitioners has a significant impact on transfer and longevity of training.